This week at BikeRadar we turned back the clock as we took a look at Simon Bromley’s 2009 Giant TCR Advanced SL.

 Inside there’s also an internal air sleeve air spring that’s unique to the 38, and in this version an updated GRIP2 damper that uses VVC (variable valve control) on the compression as well as rebound valving.

 For more detail on the Fox 38 head across to our initial write up.
 Meanwhile, these are soon to be tested by Alex Evans, so stay tuned for a full review.

 Rapha Core Lightweight jersey

-Rapha’s Core jersey is one of our favourites thanks to its quality fit and decent performance for the cash, so we are particularly keen to try out this lightweight version that’s been designed for warmer weather.
+Rapha’s Core jersey is one of our favourite cycling jerseys thanks to its quality fit and decent performance for the cash, so we are particularly keen to try out this lightweight version that’s been designed for warmer weather.

 The front panel and sleeves are a mesh fabric (so don’t forget the suncream), while the back is made from a dense-knit 105gsm material, compared to 125gsm on the regular Core jersey.

 You still get the full-length zip, signature armband and wide elastic gripper of the original, plus the same fit across the size range.